lsst/rtn-019/index.rst

 Scope
 =====

-The scope of this Delivery Note is usage of the Rubin Science Platform (including) associated infrastructure for observatory operations, including (but not limited to) control of the observing queue, analysis and visualisation of incoming telescope data and analsysis of telemetry and other quantities stored in the Engineering Facilities Database.
+The scope of this Delivery Note is usage of the Rubin Science Platform and its underlying service infrastructure for observatory operations, including (but not limited to) control of the observing queue, analysis and visualisation of incoming telescope data and analsysis of telemetry and other quantities stored in the Engineering Facilities Database.

 The usage of the RSP in this way is "off-requirements".
 The Construction project had a need for interim tooling at the summit pending delivery of other planned components, and so the RSP (in particularly the notebook service nublado) was opportunistically offered as a way to fill in that gap.